MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 [!include [banner](includes/banner.md)]

+> [!NOTE]
-If you followed the previous provider creation steps you can skip this section, since you have already created these application connections.
+> If you followed the previous provider creation steps you can skip this section, since you have already created these application connections.

 ## Create application connections